KTH/devops-course/contributions/essay/filbac/README.md

 ## Title

-IaaS: The Battle of the Clouds
+The impact of DevOps on Cloud Development

 ## Names and KTH ID
   - Filip Bäck (filbac@kth.se)